bgandrlab/Constitutive-modeling-of-extension-inflation-test-data/README.md

 # Hyperelastic Constitutive Modeling of the Inflation-Extension Test Data for the Murine Vagina
 vaginal inflation extension modeling
 ## **About the code**:
 This code was used in hyerelastic model fitting for published article: [Akintunde AR, Robison KM, Capone DJ, Desrosiers L, Knoepp LR, Miller KS.
 Effects of Elastase Digestion on the Murine Vaginal Wall Biaxial Mechanical Response.
 ASME.
 J Biomech Eng.
-2018;141(2):021011-021011-11](http://biomechanical.asmedigitalcollection.asme.org/article.aspx?articleid=2716276)
+2018;141(2):021011-021011-11](http://biomechanical.asmedigitalcollection.asme.org/article.aspx?articleid=2716276).
-The code fits the Holzapfel-Gasser-Ogden (HGO) hyperelastic model (i.e. neo-Hookean + 2 fiber family of Fung exponential) to the pressure-diameter experimental data.
+The code fits the Holzapfel-Gasser-Ogden (HGO) hyperelastic model (i.e. neo-Hookean + 2 fiber family of Fung exponential) to the pressure-diameter experimental data obtained at the estimated physiologic axial stretch.

 ## **Running the code**:
 The easiest approach is to install [anaconda](https://www.anaconda.com/download/) software from Continuum Analytics.
 It has all the required python packages (numpy, scipy, matplotlib) and Spyder IDE.